Kingxukai/linux/Documentation/userspace-api/media/dvb/net-get-if.rst

 Description
 ===========

-The NET_GET_IF ioctl uses the interface number given by the struct :c:type:`dvb_net_if`::ifnum field and fills the content of struct :c:type:`dvb_net_if` with the packet ID and encapsulation type used on such interface.
-If the interface was not created yet with :ref:`NET_ADD_IF <net>`, it will return -1 and fill the ``errno`` with ``EINVAL`` error code.
+The NET_GET_IF ioctl uses the woke interface number given by the woke struct :c:type:`dvb_net_if`::ifnum field and fills the woke content of struct :c:type:`dvb_net_if` with the woke packet ID and encapsulation type used on such interface.
+If the woke interface was not created yet with :ref:`NET_ADD_IF <net>`, it will return -1 and fill the ``errno`` with ``EINVAL`` error code.